 ● Chiclayo by train: Chiclayo does not have a train line with which it can communicate with other regions of Peru.

-● Chiclayo by plane: Capitan FAP José A. Quiñones International Airport receives a large number of passengers daily from different regions, mainly from Lima, Trujillo, Tarapoto and Chachapoyas, as well as from Panama City.
+● Chiclayo by plane: Capitan FAP José A. Quiñones International Airport receives a large number of passengers daily from different regions, mainly from Lima, Trujillo, Tarapoto, and Chachapoyas, as well as from Panama City.

-The tourist places to see in Chiclayo are:
+The most tourist places in Chiclayo

 ● The Ruins of Zaña: It is a population located 46 kilometers southeast of Chiclayo.
 It was a very important city in terms of economy and development at the time of the colony, above many of the current main cities of Peru.
-However, a strong looting by English pirates in 1686 and the overflow of the Zaña river in 1720 harmed this great city leaving it as the “ghost town” that is currently recognized.
+However, strong looting by English pirates in 1686 and the overflow of the Zaña river in 1720 harmed this great city leaving it as the “ghost town” that is currently recognized.
 In spite of this, the Ministry of Culture of Peru called it Living Repository of the Afro-Peruvian Collective Memory while UNESCO declared it a Site of the memory of slavery and African cultural heritage.

 ● Balneario de Pimentel: It is undoubtedly one of the most incredible beaches in Peru and one of the most visited.
 The great popularity is not only due to the spectacular beaches but also the possibility of surfing given the height of its waves, an activity that is very popular in Chiclayo.
 In the pier of Balneario de Pimentel tourists have the possibility to rent all kinds of boats, mainly sailboats and totora horses.
-On the boardwalk there's a variety of bars and restaurants to enjoy the view.
+On the boardwalk, there's a variety of bars and restaurants to enjoy the view.

 ● The Royal Tombs of Señor de Sipan Museum: It is just 10 minutes from Chiclayo.
-Its design is triangular, similar to the ancient truncated pyramids of the pre Inca culture.
-Inside there is a collection of more than 2000 pieces of gold, jewels, ceramics and funerary accessories.
+Its design is triangular, similar to the ancient truncated pyramids of the pre-Inca culture.
+Inside there is a collection of more than 2000 pieces of gold, jewels, ceramics, and funerary accessories.
 But undoubtedly its great attraction is the tomb of Señor de Sipan, a Mochica ruler from the III Century that was found in 1987.
 This finding is unique that has been made of a ruler of ancient Peru so far.